Cliff Floyd

-Cornelius Clifford Floyd Jr. (born December 5, 1972) is a former Major League Baseball left fielder who played for 17 seasons, most notably for the Montreal Expos, Florida Marlins and New York Mets.
-He is currently a baseball analyst who co-hosts on Sirius XM Radio and appears on MLB Network.
+Cornelius Clifford Floyd Jr. (born December 5, 1972) is an American former Major League Baseball left fielder who played for 17 seasons, most notably for the Montreal Expos, Florida Marlins and New York Mets.
+He is currently a baseball analyst who co-hosts on Sirius XM Radio and appears on MLB Network and the Chicago Cubs on Marquee Sports Network.

 Early years

-Floyd was born to parents Cornelius Clifford Floyd, Sr. and Olivia Floyd.
+Floyd was born to parents Cornelius Clifford Floyd Sr. and Olivia Floyd.
 After spending 13 years as an only child, Floyd was joined by brother Julius.
 Sister Shanta was later adopted when the Floyds noticed her as a six-year-old classmate of Julius' who had been troublesome for her then adoptive parents.
-The three siblings were raised in Markham, Illinois, a small suburb south west of Chicago.
-Floyd's father, a former Marine, worked double shifts at a U.S. Steel plant in Chicago to allow the family to live in a safe and stable neighborhood.
+The three siblings were raised in Markham, Illinois, a small suburb southwest of Chicago.
+Floyd's father, a former member of the United States Marine Corps, worked double shifts at a U.S. Steel plant in Chicago to allow the family to live in a safe and stable neighborhood.

 At Thornwood High School in South Holland, Illinois, Floyd was a three-sport star in baseball, football, and basketball.
 In basketball, he led his high school to the Class AA Sectional Playoffs.
 He hit .508 with 130 RBI during the final two years of his high school career and led his team to the Illinois Class AA state baseball championship as a senior.
 He was heavily recruited by Arizona State University, Stanford, and Creighton University and signed a letter of intent to play for head coach Jim Hendry at Creighton.
 However, when the Montreal Expos drafted him as the 14th pick in the 1st round of the 1991 Major League Baseball draft, Floyd chose to go to the minor leagues.